 Hypogonadism can cause erectile dysfunction.
 It is a very important cause of impotence in males.
-A low level of testosterone can also cause a low libido, or decreased sexual desire.
+A low level of testosterone can also cause low libido or decreased sexual desire.

 Treatment for Erectile Dysfunction due to Hypogonadism

 In order to treat erectile dysfunction caused by low testosterone levels, it is necessary to treat hypogonadism.
 In addition to that, treatment for erectile dysfunction with medications such as Viagra and Cialis can be started.
-Often treatment of low testosterone levels improves or reverses erectile dysfunction.
+Often treatment of low testosterone levels with testosterone replacement therapy (TRT) improves or reverses erectile dysfunction.
 Other times, men require treatment of both erectile dysfunction and low testosterone levels.

 It is not possible to treat congenital hypogonadism during fetal life (this is a very rare condition).